 Please submit a complete application by August 31st for the October intake.

 About 20 students are admitted to the program each year.
 A committee of five professors evaluates each application individually.
 Personal interest, motivation and educational background are considered in selection process.

-Once the Admissions Committee has accepted you, your hard copy documents will be checked for validity at the International Admissions and Services Department of the University of Freiburg.
+Once the Admissions Committee has accepted you, your documents will be checked for validity at the International Admissions and Services Department of the University of Freiburg.

 With your unconditional study offer, you will receive further information on how to enroll in the program and how to pay your study fees.

 Each autumn, the Student Service Center processes the enrolment of hundreds of new students, which is a time-consuming bureaucratic operation.
 Please consider that due to this, it may take several weeks until your matriculation is finished.

 Once the enrolment is done, you will receive an email notification.
 In the second step, you will receive an email with directions to set up your Uni-Account.

 Solar Energy Masters students are required to participate the on-campus week at least two times during their studies.
 They can freely choose which semester they will join.

 The on-campus week takes place in Freiburg, each year, in mid-September.
 Two laboratory workshops are among the highlights of these on-campus events.
 Each laboratory workshop is 2 ECTS.

 Throughout the on-campus week, students can deepen their understanding of solar energy topics thanks to invited speakers from the scientific field and industry.
 They also connect to the growing global community of solar energy.
 Besides, they have the chance to explore Europe’s Solar City - Freiburg in Breisgau.
 There are engaging and social activities each semester in addition to educational and scientific events.